wp-plugins/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.10.1 =
+- Fixed popup closing to fast on Firefox.
+- Enable menu item setting by default for hierarchical post types during first install.
+It was confusing when it was enabled for pages but not for other post types.
+Consistency!
+- Added link to settings page to plugin listing.
+- Fixed: WPML-stuff now also works on custom post types

 = 0.10 =
 - Fixed position of action div.
 Now it's always to the right of the page name.